Cincinnati Leukemia lawyer reviewing Household Toxins, Roundup Exposure and the Causes of Leukemia & Other Cancers

 Rates of leukemia, particularly acute myeloid leukemia (AML), have been found to be higher in studies of workers exposed to high levels of benzene, such as those in the chemical, rubber and oil refining industries.

 Compared to children of unexposed fathers, children whose fathers were occupationally exposed to benzene and alcohols used in industrial products were nearly six times as likely to develop leukemia if the exposure occurred prior to the pregnancy.

 Strong evidence supporting the idea that benzene causes leukemia came from a OSHA sponsored study of benzene-exposed workers in the rubber industry.
 Researchers reported a significant increase in cancer clusters of leukemia in benzene-exposed workers at a rubber plant in Akron, Ohio.

-Specific Substances Linked to Cancer
+Chemicals Linked to Cancer

 The following are examples of common environmental chemicals linked to cancer.
 Some are listed as known or probable carcinogens by the International Agency for Research on Cancer (IARC), part of the World Health Organization, or by the Environmental Protection Agency (EPA):